Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 The muscle spasms will be VERY strong, you won’t be able to prize his jaws apart, and you run the risk of getting bitten… hard.

-Even in a petit-mal or minor seizure, he might snap or bite you in his confusion, or out of fear or anxiety.
+Even in a partial seizure, he might snap or bite you in his confusion, or out of fear or anxiety.

 Make Notes & Call Your Veterinarian